A Welcome Message

 - Examine the ways that the UDL, anti-oppressive practice (AOP), antiracism, and decolonization frameworks support learners.

-- Assess perceptions about student motivation, social inclusion, barriers to learning, assessment, and expert learners.
+- Assess perceptions about student motivation, social inclusion, barriers to learning, assessment, and learner agency.

 - Construct flexible teaching and learning environments that honour learner variability, diversity, and lived experience.